Statewide recreational fishing surveys

 About the program

-The 2019–20 statewide recreational fishing survey is being conducted by the Social Research Centre (SCR), a subsidiary of the Australian National University.
+The 2019–20 statewide recreational fishing survey is being conducted by the Social Research Centre (SRC), a subsidiary of the Australian National University.
 The SRC is a respected research organisation with recreational fishing survey experience.

 Initial contact phase